jiarong/VirSorter2/README.md

 # Important updates

-- The newest stable version is 2.2.
+- The newest stable version is 2.2.1.
-- A tutorial/SOP on how to quality control VirSorter2 results is avaiable [here](link).
+- A tutorial/SOP on how to quality control VirSorter2 results is avaiable [here](dx.doi.org/10.17504/protocols.io.btv8nn9w).
 - A few new options are added to accommodate the SOP (see details in [change log](Changelog.md)).
 - The default --include-groups is changed from all viral groups to dsDNAphage and ssDNA since this should be used for what most people interested in phage.
 - A new FAQ section is available at the bottom of this doc.

 # Installation (tested on CentOS linux; should work in all linux; MacOS is not supported at the moment)

-## Option 1 (bioconda: virsorter version 2.2)
+## Option 1 (bioconda: virsorter version 2.2.1)

 Conda is the easiest way to install VirSorter2.
 If you do not have conda installed, it can be installed following [this link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).